buddycloud/buddycloud.com/slate/source/includes/_discovery.md

 The following API URL reflects the above response:  `https://demo.buddycloud.org:443/api-endpoint`.

-<aside>Run the API discvery procedure only if you are building a single app for users on multiple Buddycloud sites logging in with their full `username`.</aside>
+<aside>Run the API discvery procedure only if you are building an app for users on multiple Buddycloud sites logging in with their full `username@domainname`.</aside>

 ##XMPP-FTW Discovery